MilesMoosavi/crossmap/README.md

 ## Methods

 ### Algorithm
 The code creates a 2D matrix filled with 0s and places nodes with an optional radius and distance metric to generate the input matrix D as described above.
-A constraint function c(x,z) and the function we are seeking to optimize L(x, z, λ, μ) are defined as determined prior.
+A constraint function $`c(x,z)`$ and the function we are seeking to optimize $`L(x, z, \lambda, \mu)`$ are defined as determined prior.
 Parameters are initialized and used to set up the ADMM optimizer with a quantum approximate optimization algorithm that can be substituted for an actual quantum computer backend.

 We then loop through the using an algorithm to update the quantum problem each iteration based on update criteria described in the paper.
 The linear and quadratic terms are isolated to define the quadratic program to be optimized.